-The live attenuated influenza vaccine given as a nasal spray (Fluenz®) is not recommended for children with active wheezing at the time of vaccination OR severe asthma (BTS SIGN step 4 or above) because of limited safety data in these groups.
+The live attenuated influenza vaccine given as a nasal spray (Fluenz®) is not recommended for children with active wheezing at the time of vaccination or in the 72 hours preceding vaccinations, or who have required oral steroids in the previous 2 weeks.

 All available information about immunisation and allergy points to the fact that immunisation in children who are at high risk of developing allergy is safe and not a factor in their future allergic conditions.